PythonStruckAbhi/Python/README.md

 This python based crawler works on the logic that if there is a http or '/' after a "(quote symbol) it should be a link

-Hoe to run this program
+How to run this program

 Step:1
 In the Linux terminal, just type